Togo and Benin - Voodoo Ceremony with Masks and Dance

 In the Land of Tribes and Masks

-Enjoy a journey in two small and charming countries along the Gulf of Guinea.
-In Togo and Benin, you will visit tribal villages and discover a different way of life, deeply rooted in powerful cultural traditions.
-The route will take you from Togo's capital, Lomé, to the Atakora Mountains in Benin.
+Enjoy a journey through two small and charming countries along the Gulf of Guinea.
+In Togo and Benin, you'll visit tribal villages and discover a different way of life, deeply rooted in powerful cultural traditions.
+Your route will take you from the capital of Togo, Lomé, to the Atakora Mountains in Benin.

-You'll encounter the Tamberma and Somba tribes, known for building impressive clay castles.
-You'll learn about their social structure and the organization of their homes.
+You'll encounter the Tamberma and Somba tribes, who build impressive castles from bricks.
+Learn about their social structure and how their homes are organised.

-Meet the Taneka tribe, living in harmony with strict cultural rules.
-For the men there, life truly begins after a lengthy initiation ritual.
+Meet the Taneka tribe, who live in harmony with strict cultural rules.
+For example, life truly begins for the men there after a long initiation ritual.

 The Cradle of Voodoo

-From the Atakora, you'll head back towards the Atlantic Ocean coastline – the cradle of voodoo.
-There, you'll meet priests with amulets, healers, and oracles.
+From Atakora, you will head back towards the Atlantic Ocean coast – the cradle of voodoo.
+There you will meet priests with amulets, healers, and oracles.

-You'll witness the deep trance state that devotees can reach during voodoo ceremonies as they 'become gods'.
+Witness the state of deep trance that followers can achieve when, during voodoo ceremonies, they 'become gods'.

-In Togo and Benin, you'll enter the world of masks.
-You'll learn about their social roles and admire their artistic craftsmanship.
+In Togo and Benin, you will enter the world of masks.
+You'll learn more about their social role and marvel at their artistic craftsmanship.

 Sample Itinerary